learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 You will be able to:

-- Effectively incorporate embedding layers into neural networks using Keras
-- Import and use pretrained word embeddings from popular pretrained models such as GloVe
+- Use pretrained word embeddings from popular pretrained models such as GloVe
-- Understand and explain the concept of a mean word embedding, and how this can be used to vectorize text at the sentence, paragraph, or document level
+- Incorporate embedding layers into neural networks using Keras

 ## Getting Started

-Load the data, and all the frameworks and libraries.
+Load the data, and all the libraries and functions.

 ```python